christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 }
 ```

-Okay, so this game isn't any good yet.
+Okay, so this game isn't exactly playable yet--far from it, in fact--but the basics are in place.
 The only thing a user would see is the number 90 printed out on the screen.
 But, the point isn't to make a good game, it's to learn the ins and outs of methods, so here we go:

 The first thing I want to discuss in the code obove is the overall structure.
 Notice that there are two separate files at play.
 One of them has the `public static void main()` method, which can be thought of as the entry point of the program.
 Inside of this method, we see code where we create a new instance of the `Spaceship` class by typing `new Spaceship()`, making sure to assign the new instance to a variable of type `Spaceship`.